lupyuen/lupyuen.github.io/src/plic3.md

 # What's Next

-Thank you so much for reading, you're my inspiration for solving this sticky mystery of NuttX on Ox64 🙏
+Thank you so much for reading my adventures of NuttX on Ox64...
+You're my inspiration for solving this sticky mystery! 🙏

 - Previously the __Console Input__ was always empty